amitupreti/Web-scraper-for-ecommerce-website-daraz.com.np/README.md

 ## If this violates any copyright or raises any legal issues.
 Please inform me.
 It will be removed.

-This the link to a data corpus from daraz.com.np `https://github.com/nOOBIE-nOOBIE/Daraz-online-shopping-data-corpus/`
+This the link to already extracted data corpus from daraz.com.np `https://github.com/nOOBIE-nOOBIE/Daraz-online-shopping-data-corpus/`